crownbelt97/ID/README.md

 # HALFBYTE

 Halfbyte is a video game company established in November 2022 by Jeremy Chan. <br />
-Divine is a first-person shooter free-to-play multiplayer video game created by Halfbyte.
+Divine is a first-person shooter free-to-play multiplayer video game created by Halfbyte that will get you hooked for hundred of hours.

 ## Website Pages